reflectoring/reflectoring.github.io/_posts/2018-10-28-pact-node-provider.md

 ## Adding the Heroes Endpoints

-Having a base Express project, we're ready to implement a new REST endpoing.
+Having a base Express project, we're ready to implement a new REST endpoint.

 ### The Contract

-But first, let's have a look at the contract we're about to implement.
-The contract has been created by the consumer in [this article](/pact-react-consumer):
+But first, let's have a look at the contract against which we're about to implement.
+The contract has been created
+by the consumer in [this article](/pact-react-consumer):

 ```json